kohular/kohular/README.md

 ### Hi there 👋, I am Kohul Anandarajah
 #### Undergraduate
-I'm Kohul from Sri Lanka, and I am an undergraduate who is pursuing the field of Computer Science.
+A Student and Enterpreneur from Sri Lanka, who is an undergraduate pursuing the degree in the field of Computer Science.
 I am interested in learning Artificial Intelligence by learning the fundamentals of algorithims and machine learning.
-I also am interested in learning new languages and frameworks.
+I am also interested in learning about running a business.

 ## Skills
 ☕ Java